laravel-shift/blueprint-docs/source/docs/getting-started.md

 ## Getting Started
 _Blueprint_ is an open-source tool for **rapidly generating multiple** Laravel components from a **single, human readable** definition.

-Blueprint has two core goals:
+Blueprint has two driving principles:

 1. Increase development speed
 2. Promote Laravel conventions

-TODO: What does this mean...

-## Demo Videos
-Watch a quick [demo of Blueprint](https://www.youtube.com/watch?v=A_gUCwni_6c) in action and continue reading this document to get started.

 ## Requirements
 Blueprint requires a Laravel application running version 6.0 or higher.